The Art of War: Authorship

-Beginning around the 12th century, Sun Tzu's historical existence began to be questioned by Chinese scholars, primarily on the grounds that he is not mentioned in the historical classic Zuo Zhuan, which mentions most of the notable figures from the Spring and Autumn period.
-The name "Sun Wu" (孫武) does not appear in any text prior to the Records of the Grand Historian, and has been suspected to be a made-up descriptive cognomen meaning "the fugitive warrior", glossing the surname "Sun" as the related term "fugitive" (xùn 遜), while "Wu" (wǔ 武) is (1) the ancient Chinese virtue of "martial, valiant" and (2) a Jianghuai dialectal synonym of "knight", which corresponds to Sunzi's role as the hero's doppelgänger in the story of Wu Zixu.
-In the early 20th century, the Chinese writer and reformer Liang Qichao theorized that the text was actually written in the 4th century BC by Sun Tzu's purported descendant Sun Bin, as a number of historical sources mention a military treatise he wrote.
+Beginning around the 12th century, Chinese scholars began to question Sun Tzu's historical existence.
+Their primary ground was that the historical classic Zuo Zhuan, which mentions most of the notable figures from the Spring and Autumn period, does not mention Sun Tzu at all.
+The name "Sun Wu" (孫武) does not appear in any text prior to the Records of the Grand Historian.
+Some scholars have suspected it is a made-up descriptive cognomen meaning "the fugitive warrior", glossing the surname "Sun" as the related term "fugitive" (xùn 遜), while "Wu" (wǔ 武) is (1) the ancient Chinese virtue of "martial, valiant" and (2) a Jianghuai dialectal synonym of "knight", which corresponds to Sunzi's role as the hero's doppelgänger in the story of Wu Zixu.
+In the early 20th century, the Chinese writer and reformer Liang Qichao theorized that the text was actually written in the 4th century BC by Sun Tzu's purported descendant Sun Bin, as several historical sources mention a military treatise he wrote.
+It is possible, according to Samuel B. Griffith that Sun Wu may not have written The Art of War.

 In 1972, the Yinqueshan Han slips were discovered in two Han dynasty (206 BC – 220 AD) tombs near the city of Linyi in Shandong.
-Among the many bamboo slip writings contained in the tombs, which had been sealed between 134 and 118 BC, were two separate texts: one attributed to "Sun Tzu", corresponding to the received text, and another attributed to Sun Bin, which explains and expands upon the earlier The Art of War by Sunzi.
+Among the many bamboo slip writings contained in the tombs, which had been sealed between 134 and 118 BCE, were two separate texts: one attributed to "Sun Tzu", corresponding to the received text, and another attributed to Sun Bin, which explains and expands upon the earlier The Art of War by Sunzi.
 The Sun Bin text's material overlaps with much of the "Sun Tzu" text.
 The two may be "a single, continuously developing intellectual tradition united under the Sun name".
 This discovery showed that much of the historical confusion was due to the fact that there were two texts that could have been referred to as "Master Sun's Art of War", not one.
 The content of the earlier text is about one-third of the chapters of the modern The Art of War, and their text matches very closely.
-It is now generally accepted that the earlier The Art of War was completed sometime between 500 and 430 BC.
+It is now generally accepted that the earlier The Art of War was completed sometime between 500 and 430 BCE.